-- 33. Internal moderation must be carried out on a sample of all marked work for all summative assessment excluding work that has been double marked.
-The Course Leader must ensure that samples of work from all markers involved in assessing a course are moderated. - 34.
-For internal moderation, the size of the sample of work submitted for each summative assessment will be a minimum of 10% or at least five pieces of work whichever is the greatest figure. - 35.
-The moderation sample must be properly representative and include borderline cases between each band of award classification (including pass/fail), and an example of a first-class piece of work and a clear Fail, if applicable.

-- 36. At the conclusion of the internal moderation process, the internal moderator should indicate on the internal Moderation Record for each piece of work included in the sample that they have read the work and that the range of marks awarded in the sample are confirmed.
+- 32. Internal moderation must be carried out on a sample of all marked work for all summative assessment excluding work that has been double marked.
+The Course Leader must ensure that samples of work from all markers involved in assessing a course are moderated. - 33.
+For internal moderation, the size of the sample of work submitted for each summative assessment will be a minimum of 10% or at least five pieces of work whichever is the greatest figure. - 34.
+The moderation sample must be properly representative and include borderline cases between each band of award classification (including pass/fail), and an example of a first-class piece of work.
+All borderline fails must be included in the moderation sample. - 35.
+At the conclusion of the internal moderation process, the internal moderator should indicate on the internal Moderation Record for each piece of work included in the sample that they have read the work and that the range of marks awarded in the sample are confirmed.
 They should also note any necessary action points relating to fairness and reliability of the assessment outcome, consistent application of the Assessment Criteria, and appropriateness and consistency of feedback to students.
-The moderator should then sign this Record. - 37.
+The moderator should then sign this Record. - 36.
 Where an internal moderator identifies a discrepancy in marking (e.g., with an individual mark, a subset of the sample, or the entire sample), their consultation with the marker must consider the impact of this on the entire cohort.
 This may require a review of a wider sample of work.
-If an agreement can be reached, the marks should be adjusted accordingly, and a written record of the process made. - 38.
-If an agreement cannot be reached, the sample must be referred to a third marker.
+If an agreement can be reached, the marks should be adjusted accordingly, and a written record of the process made.

+- 37. If an agreement cannot be reached, the sample must be referred to a third marker.
 The third marker may arbitrate on the marks, scrutinising a wider sample if necessary.
-The judgment of the third marker will prevail. - 39.
+The judgment of the third marker will prevail. - 38.
 The internal moderator's comments regarding the sample of work selected must be retained by Registry for reference and submitted to the External Examiner.